Kayak fishing is on the rise, and it’s largely thanks to fishing kayaks becoming more affordable.

 With an astonishing amount of good reviews, at this price point, this is hands down one of the best inflatable fishing kayaks under $1000.
 And the fact you can pimp it out with accessories makes it a no-brainer for inclusion here.

-This is another of my favorite kayaks to include in reviews, thanks to its effective, highly portable design and solid-drop stitch floor that is capable of standing casts.
+Another awesome inflatable kayak I like to include in reviews, the Elkton Outdoors Steelhead offers a highly portable design and solid-drop stitch floor that is capable of standing casts.

 Specifically designed as a fishing inflatable, it has plenty of features to reel in anglers, including four fishing rod mounting brackets at convenient locations built-into the gunwales.